andersundsehr/lucene-cache/README.md

 ## Description

-This extension adds a new Cache Backend for the TYPO3 Caching framework, using a PHP implementation of the lucene index to hold the Data.
+This extension adds a new Cache Backend for the TYPO3 Caching framework, using a PHP implementation of the lucene index to hold the data.
 The goal is have a ram-independent cache.

 You have to decide if it makes sense to use this Backend, in general, the bigger the Cache gets the more sense lays in using lucene.